mstanto4/ECE459Proj/README.md

 ## Members: Megan Stanton, Jessica Stevens, Kishan Tailor

+### Script Location and Purpose
+NLtoVHDL.py -> Main Directory -> Convert Original Netlist to VHDL
+EncNLtoEncVHDL.py -> Main Directory -> Convert Encrypted Netlist to VHDL
+NLtoTB.py -> Main Directory -> Convert Any Netlist to Corresponding Testbench File
+NLtoExperimental -> Main Directory -> Not Completely Functional, Reduced Time Required to Make Experimental Files
+faultAnalysis.py -> faultImpact Folder -> Calculates Fault Impact Given Output From HOPE
+replaceGates.py -> replaceGates Folder -> Used to Insert Gates and Produce Encrypted Netlist
+FindObfuscation.py -> Obfuscated Folder -> Calculates Hamming Distance

+### Other Folders
+EncNetlists -> Contains Encrypted Netlists Files for the 3 Circuits
+EncVHDL_Files -> Contains Encrypted VHDL Files for the 3 Circuits
+ExperimentalConstraints -> Contains the Constraint Files used in Experimental Testing
+Experimental VHDL -> Contains the VHDL Files used in Experimental Testing
+Netlists -> Contains Original Netlist Files for the 3 Circuits
+TB_Files -> Contains Testbench Files for the 3 Circuits Encrypted and Basic
+VHDL_Files -> Contains Original VHDL Files for the 3 Circuits
+simResults -> Contains the Simulation Results Outputted by the Testbench Files

 ### Command Line Instructions for Each Program
 #### Calculating Fault Impact (from main repository)